yuwen41200/lamp-deploy/README.md

     * If file `.depcfg` does not exists, print an error message `DEP_NOT_CONFIGURED`.
     * Add `.depcfg` to `.gitignore` if it has not been added, then execute `git add --all`.
     * Prompt you to fill in the commit message, then execute `git commit -m "MY_CMT_MSG"`.
-    * Execute `git push -u origin YOUR_BRANCH` and fill in the username and password for you.
+    * Execute `git push -u origin MY_BRANCH` and fill in the username and password for you.
     * Add an `.htaccess` file to the production server to deny access temporarily.
     * Remove all files in the project root directory on the production server.
     * Use `scp` to copy all local files to the production server.